ChromeUniverse/RedstoneBot/README.md

 This bot isn't publicly available.
 It was made to be used exclusively by the SMP BR Discord.

 If you want to use this bot in your own server, you easily create a clone (visit the [Discord Developers Portal](https://discord.com/developers/applications)) and host it yourself.

+## License

+This open-source project is released under the GNU GPL v3.0 license.
+Check the `LICENSE` file for more details.